Seioch/CSE130-Spring20/README.md

 It will be challenging to balance respecting your privacy and guarding against academic dishonesty.
 Nevertheless, I pledge to respect your privacy and I ask that in return you promise to comply with the rules.
 I will ask each of you to sign a statement at the end of each exam stating that you did not collaborate with others or use prohibited resources while taking the exam.

-There will be an in-class midterm (currently scheduled for April 9), and a final exam during the scheduled slot during exam week.
+There will be an in-class midterm (currently TBD), and a final exam during the scheduled slot during exam week.
 You must take each exam at the scheduled time unless you are ill or have an unexpected family emergency (and have a note from a doctor, etc.)

 ## Programming assignments